 If you didn’t update your address on time, you could theoretically face a fine, a jail sentence, or even deportation.
 That rarely happens, but you should update your address with USCIS immediately, and continue to update your address promptly following any future relocations.

-What I move after my naturalization interview has been scheduled?
+What if I move after my naturalization interview has been scheduled?

 You should still update USCIS within 10 days of changing your address, even if you have an interview scheduled.
 That way, USCIS will know to send any further correspondence to your current address.